What is a Domestic Violence Restraining Order?

 If you are arrested on Domestic Violence charges in Los Angeles, you are facing jail time, exclusions from your home, and a criminal record.
 Trying to handle your situation without an experienced criminal defense attorney can have detrimental consequences.

 The main focus for a Domestic Violence allegation is to avoid jail and protect your employment/career.
-For that you need an experienced attorney who can negotiate a no-jail sentence that allows you to keep your job and your freedom.
-Attorney Shaheen Manshoory and his associates have handled many cases of these type of case with outstanding results.
+For that, you need an experienced attorney who can negotiate a no-jail sentence that allows you to keep your job and your freedom.
+Attorney Shaheen Manshoory and his associates have handled many cases of these types of cases with outstanding results.

 If you have been convicted of Domestic Violence in Los Angeles, the consequences can be damaging to your future rights.
 Any Domestic Violence charged as a Felony could mean that you could have a STRIKE on your record that will never go away.

-The most important decision you can make is hiring the best Criminal Defense attorney to reduce your felony to a misdemeanor, preventing damaging effects such as Strikes on your record, loss of your job or future career opportunities, and possibly serving a lengthy stay in custody.
+The most important decision you can make is hiring the best Los Angeles domestic violence attorney to reduce your felony to a misdemeanor, preventing damaging effects such as strikes on your record, loss of your job or future career opportunities, and possibly serving a lengthy stay in custody.

 In California, if you are convicted of Domestic Violence, whether a Felony or Misdemeanor, you can lose your right to own or possess a firearm for 10 years or even life under Federal Law.
 This is detrimental if you work in an occupation where your job requires you to have a firearm